cs1302uga/cs1302-gallery/README.md

 even though working with things like images, threads, JSON, and the iTunes Search API haven't been covered in class, you are going to need to lookup how to do these things in order to complete this project.
 Starter code and a generously helpful [FAQ](#faq) are provided.
-After actively eading through the main parts of this project description and taking notes, please read through the [FAQ](#faq) to see if it answers any of your questions.
+After actively reading through the main parts of this project description and taking notes, please read through the [FAQ](#faq) to see if it answers any of your questions.